Anne Emerson-Photographer,

 When Annie had developed her written summary of the path of growth and change, based on her data, she was granted an academic qualification (well, it was a Ph.D. but we plebs don't talk about that, in case people think we are snobs) based on the empirical work.
 She was told that she would need to model her process (in order to be taken seriously, she assumes), but advised to stop at the point she had already reached - a large and thorough empirical investigation of census data on migration in Algeria.

-Annie says we are, in 2025, again at the kind of crossroads predicted by authors such as Ibn Khaldun, Smith, Myrdal, and the people who recorded our world's great religious texts.
-The book of Revelation, in the Christian Bible, describes, not the "end times," but a revelation, just as its title suggests.
+Annie says we are, in 2025, again at the kind of crossroads predicted by famous authors such as Ibn Khaldun, Adam Smith, Gunnar Myrdal, and the people who recorded our world's great religious texts.
+According to a local pastor, the book of Revelation in the Christian Bible describes, not the "end times," but a revelation, just as its title suggests.
 It was written about two centuries ago, in another place and time, and much of it is no longer easily understandable.
-It might help us, if a wise religious scholar were to help explain what it says.
-Annie heard some interpretation of the book of Revelation, at Williamsburg Fellowship Church, last year.
+Annie heard some interpretations of the book of Revelation, at Williamsburg Fellowship Church last year.
 It is a highly symbolic reference to the collapse and rebirth of a corrupt society.

-Similarly, other texts from ancient worlds have suffered in translation and over time, rather like a game of telephone, so that we need interpreters to tell us what they mean.
+Other texts from ancient worlds have suffered in translation and over time, rather like a game of telephone, so that we need interpreters to tell us what they mean.
 Different cultures rely on different texts and different types of interpreters.
-I expect each of us can find a spiritual truth in the teachings of our own wise leaders.
 The only caution I would offer is that, if you don't like what your leader is asking you to do, or what he/she is telling you the scriptures say - ask another leader; and another; and another, until you find something that feels right to you.
 Annie

 Annie's perspective on the path of growth and change is described in words and pictures below the poem, "Leaving the Land," on Annie's "Poems" page.
 It seemed appropriate to put some aspects of Annie's migration analysis there, alongside Annie's worldview.